EternalllZM/rtd-codz/docs/source/server_history.rst

 .. note::
     :ref:`While 1000 members is a milestone achievement.
 The server had serious issues with retention rates leading to only 215 members joining and staying throughout the rest of 2018.`

-- **Lost to time**

-XX/XX/18 - Black Ops III (3) added to supported games.

-XX/XX/18 - Akkrona becomes Administrator in Call of Duty Zombies.

 2019
 ----

 - **May 2019**

-05/05/19 - Discouraged by lack of member growth and burnt out from Zombies and Discord in general, the individual LFG channels are nuked and only one #zombies channel remains for all LFGs.
+05/05/19 - Eternalll burns out from Discord and Zombies.
+Individual LFG channels are nuked and only one #zombies channel remains for all LFGs.
-This decision put a hard stop to the growth of the server and was exponentiated by Eternalll's IRL obligations to a newfound career.
+A hard stop to the growth of the server.

 - **June 2019**